CERIMELE/CSCE-547-PracticeSheet3/Part-2.md

 1. Add the pairs in the order above.
 2. Print **Keys** in order on one line.
-3. Print `Key→Value` pairs each on its own line.
+3. Print `Key: Value` pairs each on its own line.

 **Expected Output**

 ```
 Keys: Apple Banana Cherry
-Apple→12
+Apple: 12
-Banana→8
+Banana: 8
-Cherry→6
+Cherry: 6
 ```

 ---